Backup Recovery «Prev Next»

 However, the Recovery Manager in Oracle8i now provides an integrated method for creating, managing, and restoring backups of a database.
 The original objective in creating the Recovery Manager was to provide greater ease of management and administration of the backup and recovery operations while maintaining superior performance and increased availability of the database.

-Oracle8i, the database for Internet computing, builds upon the Recovery Manager capabilities introduced with Oracle8.
-In addition to the enhancements made to Oracle 8, Oracle8i Recovery Manager functionality includes:
+Oracle8i, which was the database for Internet computing, built upon the Recovery Manager capabilities introduced with Oracle8.
+In addition to the enhancements made to Oracle 8, Oracle8i Recovery Manager functionality included:

 1. Proxy copy